dtrzepalkowska/bootstrap/README.md

 # bootstrap
-My fist project using Bootstrap
+Some projects created using Bootstrap